Way of Life Literature

 SOME TIPS FOR USING COMMENTARIES EFFECTIVELY

-1. Commentaries must be judged carefully by the Scriptures (Acts 17:11; 1 Cor.
-14:29; 1 Thess.
+1. Commentaries must be judged by the Scriptures (Ac.
+17:11; 1 Co.
+14:29; 1 Th.
 5:21).

-No commentator is infallible.
+Commentaries don’t judge Scripture; Scripture judges commentaries.
+A commentator is simply a Bible teacher, and no commentator is infallible.
 The wise Bible student will carefully test everything the commentator says by comparing it to Scripture itself.

 It is important for believers to be grounded in the teaching of God’s Word before they spend much time in commentaries other than those that are the most theologically sound.

 For example, Jamieson, Fausset, Brown comments on Genesis 4:3 “And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto the LORD,” as follows: “Hebrew, ‘at the end of days,’ probably on the Sabbath.”
 In fact, there is nothing in the Hebrew to signify that it was the sabbath, and the KJV translation is perfectly fine.

 In 1 Corinthians 1:16, Jamieson-Fausset-Brown comments: “It is likely that such ‘households’ included infants (Ac 16:33).
 The history of the Church favors this view, as infant baptism was the usage from the earliest ages.”
 In fact, this is unscriptural nonsense.
 Though Paul baptized “the household of Stephanas” (1 Cor.
 1:16), there is no mention of infants.
 In fact, in 1 Corinthians 16:15 we are told that this household addicted themselves to the ministry.
 This could not be said of infants.
 It is not legitimate to build doctrine on the silence of Scripture.
 Doctrine can only be established legitimately upon a clear “thus saith the Lord.”
 And what did the Lord Jesus teach: “He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mk.
 16:16).
 It is obvious that an infant is incapable of believing on Christ as his Lord and Saviour and is not therefore a proper candidate for baptism.

 In his commentary on Noah’s flood, Matthew Henry claims that Noah sent out the raven and dove on the sabbath.
 He says, “This intimates that it was done on the sabbath day, which, it should seem, Noah religiously observed in the ark.”
 In fact, Henry, one of my favorite commentators, was letting his imagination run wild, for there is not even a hint of such a thing in Scripture.

 It is important to know the theological position of the commentator, as this will usually be reflected in his notes.